makevoid/swipey-image-gallery/Readme.md

 - add swipe (when browsing) for tablets
 - add mozTransitions for FireFox
 - add oTransitions for Opera
-- keep the images centered like in <http://shampy.it/foto_tagli/donna> - <https://github.com/makevoid/shampy> (needs fixing, test in browser)
+- keep the images centered vertically

 have fun!